Robert Virves

 Robert Virves (born 8 July 2000) is an Estonian rally driver.
 He won the 2022 Junior World Rally Championship.
-He competes for Toksport WRT in the World Rally Championship.
+Virves competes for Toksport WRT in the World Rally Championship.
+In 2026 he won the WRC2 title, becoming the first Estonian driver to do so.

 Career

 2022

 At the Rally Estonia, Virves set a new record with most stage wins in the Junior WRC class in a single rally event.
 He won 17 stages, one more than Sébastien Ogier at the 2008 Jordan Rally.

-After winning the Acropolis Rally Greece, he become the 2022 FIA Junior WRC Champion.
+After winning the Acropolis Rally Greece, Virves become the 2022 FIA Junior WRC Champion.

 2023

 For winning the 2022 JWRC championship he earned six rallies with Ford Fiesta Rally2 car, supported by M-Sport.
 He also partnered with RedGrey Team to participate in more rallies outside World Rally Championship.
 His 2023 World Rally Championship season mostly was a failure.
 Finishing in points only in two rounds out of six with his best result in Estonia, when he finished in sixth place in WRC2 class.
 He ended the season with two retirements in Finland and Greece and leaving him in 28th place overall in WRC2 class.